BadwaterBay/labelcopier-frontend-v1/README.md

-github-label-manager
+github-label-manager-2
 ====================

-This project was adopted from https://github.com/destan/github-label-manager, but since that project hasn't been updated since 2016.
+This project was adopted from [https://github.com/destan/github-label-manager](https://github.com/destan/github-label-manager), but since that project hasn't been updated since 2016.
 We'd like to take this project into our own hands and continue developing and maintaining this open-source project for the community.

 License
 =======